‘HomeCare’ by Tonality concert at Caltech looks at climate crisis

 For the Caltech concert, Tonality will be performing a repeat of what they did in 2018.

-“Most of the pieces that we did in the 2018 concert were premiered at that event,” Blake declared.
+“Most of the pieces that we did in the 2018 concert were premiered at that event,” Blake declares.
 “Joseph Trapanese’s ‘New Collective Consciousness’ was a piece that we premiered.
 ‘Earth Song,’ which was arranged by Nathan Heldman with words and music by Michael Jackson, premiered at our concert.
 There are a number of pieces that we were able to bring about.”

-“While a lot of our music is a capella, for ‘HomeCare’ we’ll have a piano for a couple of songs then we have a guitar and percussion,” Blake clarified.
+“While a lot of our music is a capella, for ‘HomeCare’ we’ll have a piano for a couple of songs then we have a guitar and percussion,” Blake clarifies.
 “There will also be solo as well as ensemble pieces — the music genres include classical, pop, R&B, Hindustani and various other styles.”

-Blake added, “The format of our concerts is storytelling and the music is there to help people connect emotionally to the issue.
+Blake adds, “The format of our concerts is storytelling and the music is there to help people connect emotionally to the issue.
 We also work with experts and organizations to make sure people know how to get involved.
 We’ll be joined by a number of guests, including Dr. Lucy Jones who focused her research on how climate change will be more disastrous for earthquakes.”

 “HomeCare” will open with Woody Guthrie’s “This Land is Your Land” and close with Michael Jackson’s “Earth Song.”
 The concert also includes music by Gaayatri Kaundinya, Luke Wallace, Christopher O’Brien, Francisco F. Feliciano, Joseph Trapanese and Carlos Fernando Lopez composing to a text of Gabriel Garcia Marquez.